eurozulu/textnumbers/README.md

 `title`:   The name of the language
 `separator`: An optional string to insert between labels and digits. e.g. "AND" = one hundred AND one
 `minus`: The label to give negative numbers
-`invert-digits`:  An optional bool flag which flips the final digits, adding the seperater.
+`invert-digits`:  An optional bool flag which flips the final digits, adding the seperator.
 e.g. 23 in Dutch = drie en twintig  (3 and twenty)
 `names`: An array of named values
 `labels`: An Array of value labels